wilsonmar/wilsonmar.github.io/shop/index.md

    The trouble with them is that I need to hassle with keeping its battery charged.

 Other qualities and alternatives I've considered during my survey of various ones out there are below.

 <!-- https://www.youtube.com/watch?v=MiTD6Hs6HBk
 -->

-<a name="Water"></a>

-### Water tube & internal bladder

-   Normally a person needs a half gallon (64 oz) per day or more.
-   Water weighs 8 pounds per gallon.

-   [_] A "LifeStraw" to suck water from a sack inside the backpack is great not just for backpackers.
-   Offices can have water quality issues too.

-   [_] It's a true luxury to have a hot drink on a cold night or a cold drink on a hot day.
-   Double-walled canisters keep hot drinks hot and cold drinks cold.

-   Hikers enjoy the convenience of an external water tube to reach an internal water bag so it's not necessary to stop and remove the bottle for a drink.
-   Some bags have them built-in but there are add-ons available.

 ### Non-features #